mellow-ice/Simple-GPA-calculator/README.md

 🎓 GPA Calculator built with Python
 A simple and efficient GPA calculator that converts numerical scores into letter grades and computes the final Grade Point Average.

-Features
+## Features
-Score-to-Grade Conversion: Automatically converts marks (0-100) to A, B, C, D, or F.
+- Score-to-Grade Conversion: Automatically converts marks (0-100) to A, B, C, D, or F.

-Dynamic Subject Input: Calculate GPA for any number of subjects.
+- Dynamic Subject Input: Calculate GPA for any number of subjects.

-Dictionary Mapping: Uses Python dictionaries for clean and efficient grade point lookups.
+- Dictionary Mapping: Uses Python dictionaries for clean and efficient grade point lookups.

-Interactive CLI: Simple command-line interface for ease of use.
+- I nteractive CLI: Simple command-line interface for ease of use.

-How it Works
+## How it Works
 The program follows standard grading criteria:

 80+ : A (4.0)